Ten Amazing Things to See Around Sydney Harbour

-Life in the Harbour City revolves, quite literally, around its famous waterway, and sailing this sublime aquatic landscape is an essential part of the Sydney travel experience.
+Life in the Harbour City revolves, quite literally, around its namesake waterway.

-The foreshore is fringed with key sights and attractions, and the choice of ways to see them from the water is almost endless.
-Ride the city’s seemingly ubiquitous but individually characterful green and gold ferries, feast on fine fare on a lunch or dinner cruise, explore the fan-like fingers of the harbour in a kayak, meet the giants of the deep on a whale watching trip, or take a spin in a tall ship.
-You might even consider yacht chartering in Sydney and live it up amongst the million-dollar mansions that cascade down to the water’s edge.
+The foreshore is fringed with famous landmarks, and the best way to see them is — of course — from the water.
+Ride the seemingly ubiquitous but individually characterful green and gold ferries, feast on fine fare on a lunch or dinner cruise, explore the fan-like fingers of the harbour in a kayak, meet the giants of the deep on a whale watching trip, or take a spin in a tall ship.
+You might even consider chartering a yacht in Sydney to live it up in front of the million-dollar mansions that cascade down to the water’s edge.

-Here are ten top things to see around Sydney Harbour, all of which are best viewed from the water.
-We’ve also included some tips for exploring them in more detail.
+Here’s a checklist of top things to see around Sydney Harbour — and some tips for exploring them in more detail.

 Watch our video of ten top things to do in Sydney: